aarshitaacharya/littleLlamaLab/README.md

 23. **Email Subscription**
     - Simplify your subscription process with a subscription form that seamlessly adds email entries to a Google Sheets list.
 Streamline your mailing list management and effortlessly grow your subscriber base.

+24. **Password Strength**
+    - Enhance your security with a basic password strength tool.
+Quickly assess your password's strength based on length, receiving instant feedback on whether it's weak, medium, or strong.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.